21 Fun Day Trips From Columbia, South Carolina

 Although Augusta, Georgia, is renowned globally for hosting the prestigious Masters golf tournament, there is much more to this charming town beyond Augusta National.

-Visitors of all ages can find plenty of activities to enjoy, such as exploring the Augusta Canal National Heritage Area and its scenic trails, or taking a leisurely stroll along the picturesque Augusta Riverwalk.
+Visitors of all ages can find plenty of activities to enjoy, such as exploring the Augusta Canal National Heritage Area and its scenic trails or taking a leisurely stroll along the picturesque Augusta Riverwalk.

+For a lesson in local history, visit the Augusta Museum of History or the Boyhood Home of Woodrow Wilson.
 Alternatively, art enthusiasts can appreciate the works on display at the Morris Museum of Art, the oldest museum in the U.S. dedicated to Southern American art and artists.

 Charlotte, North Carolina